Pulsar Navigation in the Solar System: Pulsar Navigation in the Human evolution to the Type II of Kardashev civilizations

-Traditional celestial navigation can be divided into optical stars navigation and radio navigation.
-In rainy weather conditions, the conventional optical instruments can not be observing the celestial bodies, the use of navigation time is limited.
-So optical celestial navigation difficult to achieve all-weather work, has always been a serious obstacle to the application of skills.
-And round-the-clock work is a basic requirement by modern navigation system.
+Traditional celestial navigation can be divided into optical stars navigation and radio stars navigation.
+In rainy, the conventional optical instruments can not observing the celestial bodies, the use of navigation time is limited.
+So optical celestial navigation difficult to achieve all-weather work, has always a serious obstacle to the application of skills.
+The round-the-clock work is a basic requirement by modern navigation system.
 The use of celestial bodies to achieve the astronomical radio navigation can be out of adverse weather conditions and restrictions on day and night light.
-As a result, the only way to celestial navigation is radio astronomy technology to become the all-weather navigation technology.
-Traditional radio celestial navigation technology equipment is radio sextant, it only receive a small number of radio signal and thus difficult to achieve continuous navigation, the low navigation accuracy, the equipment size is very big.
+As a result, the only way of celestial navigation is radio technology to accomplish the all-weather navigation.
+Traditional the equipment of radio celestial navigation is radio sextant, it only receive a small number of radio signal, thus difficult to achieve continuous navigation, and just have the low navigation accuracy, and the equipment size is very big.
 So it difficult to application and development.
-XNAV develop by the United States scholars in recent years, have established the fundamental theory and have achieved the preliminary results in X-ray band.
-Now the European Space Agency(ESA), Russia and France also have begun research.
-However, they study limited to X-ray band, only can be used in space satellite navigation and deep-space exploration.

-After my analysis, the small antenna(even three meters) or the small the optical(or infrared) telescopes(even 1 meter), can receive pulsar signal, which means that in radio, optical and infrared bands also can achieve the pulsar navigation.
-This greatly expanded the application range of pulsar navigation, made it can use in the aerospace, aviation, maritime, ground and underwater.
+XNAV is developed by Sheikh et al. in recently, have achieve the preliminary results in X-ray band.
+Now the European Space Agency (ESA), Russia, France and German also have begun research it.
+However, these study limited to X-ray band, only can be used in spacecraft navigation.
+From the above analysis, the small antenna (even two meters) or the small optical or infrared telescope (even one meter), can receive the stable pulsar signal, which means that in radio, optical and infrared bands also can achieve the pulsar navigation.
+This work expanded the application range of pulsar navigation, made it can use in the aerospace, aviation, maritime, ground and underwater.
 So pulsar navigation avoid the disadvantage of the traditional radio celestial navigation technology.

-Thus greatly promoted the research of CNS.
-In recently, Coll, B. and Tarantola, A. give the analysis of pulsar navigation in the Milky Way that base general relativity theory\cite{ct09}.
+In recently, Coll, B. and Tarantola, A. give the analysis of pulsar navigation in the Milky Way that base general relativity theory \citep{ct09}.
 If we can understand the effect of pulsar emission area, may be we can use it navigation in the Milky way.